kantorset/mexrust/README.md

 ### lib.rs
-MEX functions are basically just plugins for MATLAB.
-More precisely, they are just shared object libraries with a special entry point for MATLAB/Octave named ```mexFunction``` any shared object library linked against ```libmex``` or ```liboctave``` with a ```mexFunction``` symbol and the correct file extension can be called as a mex function.
+MEX functions are basically just plugins for MATLAB / Octave.
+More precisely, they are just shared object libraries with a special entry point for MATLAB/Octave named ```mexFunction```.
+Any shared object library linked against ```libmex``` or ```liboctave``` with a ```mexFunction``` symbol and the correct file extension can be called as a mex function.
 For this rust/mex example we just create a rust dylib and put the rust code we want to call from MATLAB/Octave in an ```extern "C"``` function called ```mexFunction```.
 The unsafe code interacting with the MATLAB API is in the ```mex_rust``` module and called through the ```MexInterface``` struct.
-Here is an example mexFunction that does nothing particularly useful other than demonstrating passing data back and forth between rust and matlab with rather pointless computations done in rust.
+Here is an example mexFunction that does nothing particularly useful other than demonstrating passing data back and forth between rust and matlab and doing some rather pointless computations in rust.

 ```rust
 #![allow(non_camel_case_types)]